 - BA (Music Management) from the Rhythmic Music Conservatory

-(3) Admission to MSc in Social Sciences in Management of Creative Business Processes programme requires a relevant bachelor degree or other relevant Danish or foreign degree at the same level.
+(3) Admission to MSc in Social Sciences in Management of Creative Business Processes programme requires that the applicant has completed a qualifying bachelor degree, among these a professional bachelor degree, or other Danish or foreign degree at the same level.
 During the education the applicant must have covered the following academic disciplines to a sufficient degree on an overall, individual assessment:

 Min.
 30 ECTS-points within one or more of the following areas: